fvates/re-frame/Privacy.md

 # Privacy Policy
 Last updated: May 6th, 2024

-This Privacy Policy describes my policies and procedures regarding the collection, use, and disclosure of Your information when You use the Mindr app and explains Your privacy rights under applicable law.
+This Privacy Policy describes my policies and procedures regarding the collection, use, and disclosure of Your information when You use the Re-Frame app and explains Your privacy rights under applicable law.

 I do not collect any personal data, including usage data, from users of the Re-Frame app.